 Despite studying Community and Ethics Academically and Professionally, the methodology of Connecting didn't click for me until I experienced it in first person.
 This, it turns out, is the only way we CAN connect--from the center of our hyper-particular experience.

 This is how I approach every client and project--suspending theory to allow the individuals involved to chart an original path from the inside-out, leveraging research to help unpack and support the process.

-At Connectors Consulting, we're all about the art and science of crafting relationship-centric lives (especially as they involve 'work,' 'labor,' and 'vocation'), since the quality of our relationships is the #1 key to our happiness.
+At Connectors Consulting, we're all about the art and science of crafting relationship-centric lives especially as they involve work and vocation, since the quality of our relationships is the #1 key to our happiness.

-We specialize in helping you connect the people dots in your organization or story world, revitalize the relational heart of your team, and cultivate long-term relationships with your clients.
+We specialize in helping you connect the isolated people dots in your organization, revitalize the relational heart of your team, and cultivate long-term authentic relationships with your clients.

 Over the last 15 years, drawing from research in multiple disciplines and ethnographic research in the trenches of Los Angeles neighborhoods with The Coop, we've worked out some transferable principles and flexible models to help you connect widely and deeply in your unique context.

-Would love to see how we could help with your next steps!
+Would love to see how we can support you in your next steps!

 Cat was scholarshipped to study the Human Condition at USC & the University of Edinburgh, graduating summa cum laude with honors in Philosophy for her work on the preconditions for community and the transformation of social life through public spaces.

 She received fellowships to study engagement of culture through politics and religion with a political think tank and Yale faculty, respectively.